Estimated reading time: 3 minutes

 Instructions

-- Peel, core and slice the apples into wedges about half an inch thick.
+• Peel, core and slice the apples into wedges about 1 cm (half an inch) thick.

-- Place all the ingredients in a large saucepan and bring to a simmer and cook away for about 20 minutes, uncovered.
+• Place all the ingredients in a large saucepan over medium-low heat and bring to a simmer.
+Reduce heat to low and cook away for about 15 minutes, uncovered, until the apples are soft and broken down into pulp.

 Nice and easy.
 I have a small dinner party this weekend.
 I’m thinking this as a canape topping, maybe small pieces of broiled duck breast.
 Will that work?